mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Well, my challenge to you is to drink one before we come here for Christmas.
 Otherwise, I’ll buy you a bunch of cookies ‘n cream milk, and you’ll have to drink it all.”

-After a short visit with Shari and Deanna, I headed out to go pick up Hyeji.
+After a short visit with Shari and Deanna, I headed out to go pick up Hyeji for dinner.
 She was only a couple minutes away from where Shari and David lived, so I picked her up there.

 “How was the test?”
 I asked when she got into the car.

 “It was bad,” she answered.
 “I didn’t pass, so I’ll probably take it again in January.”

 Gyuna was down in Provo at Deseret Industries, so I picked her up there before we went off to Feast Buffet in the northern part of Orem.
 It was about a 15-minute drive, and Gyuna and Hyeji spoke to each other in Korean for most of the time.
 It was entertaining to hear them talk to each other.
-It seemed like they felt comfortable talking.
+It sounded like they felt comfortable talking.

 Feast Buffet was pretty cheap for a buffet of its type, but it was pretty good.
 I ate only one slice of David’s pizza so that I wouldn’t get too full, but I guess it was still too much.
 I didn’t eat as much as I had hoped.